PreMiD/Presences/.github/CONTRIBUTING.md

 - You may only make HTTP/HTTPS requests to `premid.app` or the presence website API.
 If you are using external domains, you will be required to explain why it is necessary.
 Only allowed API to make request is [`Fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 - Do **not** set fields in the presenceData object to undefined after it has been declared, use the `delete` keyword instead. (for e.g., use `delete data.startTimestamp` instead of `data.startTimestamp = undefined`)
 - You are **not** allowed to write presences that change the functionality of a given website.
 This includes the addition, deletion, or modification of DOM elements.
-- Presences that use buttons should follow extra requirements:
-  - Redirects to main page are prohibited.
-  - Promoting websites by them is prohibited.
-  - They can't show addinational data when you can't show them in other fields.
-  - Redirecting directly to audio/video stream is prohibited.

 ## [**tsconfig.json**](https://docs.premid.app/en/dev/presence/tsconfig)